Were the English Subtitles in 'Sacred Games' Season 2 Really Out of Sync?

 Did you face the problem too?

 Okay, so the moment everyone had been waiting for is finally here.
-The mindblowing second season of Sacred Games is has arrived, and as Gaitonde said, "Yeh khel aapse, mujhse hum sab se bada hai."
+The mindblowing second season of Sacred Games has finally arrived, and as Gaitonde said, "Yeh khel aapse, mujhse, hum sab se bada hai."

-It worth the wait, to be honest.
-And if you're like me, you probably stayed up the whole night to binge watch the entire season in one night.
+It's worth the wait, to be honest.
+And if you're like me, you probably stayed up the whole night to binge-watch the entire season in one night.

 Yet, as many reported, subtitles in the second episode of the series were out of sync, which subsequently led to confusion.
 Not just us, several netizens complained of the same.
 Some even said that they couldn't complete the season at one go because of this very glitch.